drgruney/Intellivision_USB/README.md

 # Intellivision_USB_adapter
-9/22/2018:
+10/7/2018
-Added two player version of code.
+Updated two player version of code so inputs will properly detect and player 1 cannot block player 2 from ever inputting commands.
 Comments inside include bindings to be used in jzint emulator.

 This code allows an Arduino Micro (I believe a Leonardo could be used with minor pin assignments) to detect as a USB keyboard on a PC with bindings set to the Intellivision controller.
 Of note is that the directional pad properly resolves as a 12-way pad like it does on the actual console.